 The NIEHS is establishing a repository of DNA samples collected as part of the Environmental Polymorphisms Registry (EPR).
-It is an ongoing project initiated by the Office of Clinical Research to help NIEHS and other scientists screen for genetic polymorphisms in "environmentally sensitive genes."
-DNA samples in the EPR are coded with unique identification numbers that are linked to subjects' identities, allowing investigators to re-contact subjects with "genotypes of interest" for follow-up studies.
+This is an ongoing project initiated by the Office of Clinical Research to help NIEHS and other scientists screen for genetic polymorphisms in “environmentally sensitive genes”.
+The DNA samples in the EPR are coded with unique identification numbers but these are linked to the subjects’ identities, allowing investigators to re-contact subjects with the “genotypes of interest” for follow-up studies.

 Researchers can request DNA samples from the EPR by following the instructions below.
-NIEHS investigators are allowed to genotype EPR samples under existing NIEHS Institutional Review Board (IRB) protocols (04-E-N053 and 02-E-N004).
-Outside investigators must follow the regulations of their own institution for obtaining IRB approval or IRB exemption to receive EPR samples for genotyping.
+NIEHS investigators are allowed to genotype the EPR samples under existing NIEHS IRB protocols (04-E-N053 and 02-E-N004).
+Outside investigators must follow the regulations of their own institution for obtaining IRB approval or IRB exemption in order to receive EPR samples for genotyping.
 Documentation of IRB approval or exemption will be required.

 A major objective of the EPR is to facilitate studies that require ascertainment by genotype.
 Therefore, priority will be given to genotyping projects that are likely to lead to follow-up studies.
-Follow-up studies require their own IRB review and approval; no EPR samples will be decoded for follow-up studies until IRB documentation is provided.
-Instructions for requesting the identities and contact information of EPR subjects for follow-up studies are also provided below.
+However, follow-up studies will require their own IRB review and approval - no EPR samples will be decoded for follow-up studies until IRB documentation is provided.
+The instructions for requesting the identities and contact information of EPR subjects for follow-up studies are also below.

-Non-NIEHS investigators will be charged for receiving EPR samples, which helps defray the costs of sample collection, preparation, and distribution.
+For non-NIEHS investigators there will be a charge for receiving the EPR samples.
+This helps to defray the costs of sample collection, preparation, and distribution.
 An estimate for the cost of the samples will be provided to the recipient by NIEHS.

 Investigators requesting EPR DNA samples for genotyping must do the following:

-Applications will be reviewed by the Core EPR Steering Committee which consists of Stavros Garantziotis, M.D., EPR Principal Investigator and Medical Director, Clinical Research Unit; Nell Burch, Ph.D., Molecular Genetics Core Facility; Perry Blackshear, M.D., Ph.D., Laboratory of Signal Transduction; Jack Taylor, M.D., Epidemiology Branch; and Paul Watkins Ph.D., Director, Hamner Institute.
-Subject matter experts may be added to the Core Steering Committee if needed.
+Applications will be reviewed by the Core EPR Steering Committee which consists of Shepherd Schurman, MD (EPR Principal Investigator), Nell Burch, PhD (Molecular Genetics Core Facility), Perry Blackshear, MD, PhD (Laboratory of Signal Transduction), Jack Taylor, MD (Epidemiology Branch), Fred Miller, MD, PhD (Environmental Autoimmunity Group) and Paul Watkins PhD, (Director, Hamner Institute).
+Subject matter experts might be added to the Core Steering Committee if needed.

 If approved, the investigator will receive the required number and type of EPR DNA samples in coded form.
 Any investigator who receives EPR samples agrees to retain control of the samples at all times.
 The investigator further agrees not to transfer one or more EPR samples to other people not under his or her direct supervision, unless first obtaining permission from the Core EPR Steering Committee.
 The investigator also agrees to dispose of the EPR samples as directed by the Committee once the project is completed or after three years have elapsed.
-For outside investigators, these rules and responsibilities are also outlined in the mandatory EPR MTA (see #2 under Sample Requests).
+For outside investigators, these rules and responsibilities are also outlined in the mandatory EPR Material Transfer Agreement (MTA)(119KB) .